 - Prepare your flax egg by combining your ground flaxseed with your brewed (chilled) coffee.
 Let it sit for 10 minutes, to form a gel.

 - In a microwave-safe bowl or stovetop, melt one cup of chocolate chips of choice.
 Set aside.

 - In a large mixing bowl, add your vegan butter and coconut sugar, and whisk well.
 Add in your prepared flax eggs, melted chocolate, vanilla, and almond extract, and mix well, until glossy.

 - Sift through your flour, baking powder, salt, and cocoa powder and mix until just combined.
 Do not overmix.
 Fold through the remaining chocolate chips.

 - Transfer your brownie batter into the lined pan.
-Bake your brownies for 30-35 minutes.
+Bake your brownies for 27-30 minutes.

-- Remove brownies from the oven and let cool completely, before slicing into 9 pieces.
+- Remove brownies from the oven and let cool completely, before slicing into 12 pieces.

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.